-The combined BCE and Master of Environmental Engineering program seeks to provide a high quality, broad-based education and design experience that enable students to address multi-faceted engineering problems sensitive to environmental issues.
-The program seeks to provide students with the fundamental tools and skills to enable them to perform in, and evolve in, and contribute to the profession in response to changing technology and societal needs and expectations.
+The Department of Civil, Architectural & Environmental Engineering seeks to provide the highest quality of engineering education.
+The mission of the program is to provide a high quality, broad-based education and design experience that enables students to address complex and multi-faceted Civil & Environmental Engineering problems.
+The program also seeks to provide students the fundamental tools to enable them to perform and evolve in the profession in response to changing technology and societal needs and expectations.

 To fulfill its instructional mission, the undergraduate program is based on specific educational objectives.
 In particular, this represents broad statements of general qualities and capabilities of our graduates during first few years after graduation.

 Graduates of our program should work as practicing engineers/professionals, and take necessary steps to become a licensed professional engineer.

 Graduates of our program should create practical engineering designs, solutions or research that is sensitive to economics, social context, community needs, and address environmental, public safety and sustainability concerns.

 Graduates of our program should continue growing as engineers through active participation in professional societies, other worthy organizations and their workplaces.

 The mission and objectives of the University, College and program are consistent in their focus on quality teaching, research and service including but not limited to leadership quality, sensitive to social context, community needs, environment, public safety and sustainability.